 Arthur David Thomas was born in Aberdare on 27th October 1902, the eldest of the three sons of Thomas Thomas, a headteacher in a local school, and his wife Jane.
 The family lived at Bronant in Abernant Road.

 Arthur attended Abernant Elementary School, followed by a year at the Gadlys Higher Standard School before entering the Boys County School in Trecynon in 1915.
 He took his junior Certificate in 1918, and at the Senior Certificate in 1919 and 1920.

-Then followed Bangor Normal College, a teacher training college, from 1921-1923.
-His first teaching appointment was at the Church in Wales School in Cwmbach, for 4 years until 1927, serving under two headmasters, Mr. A.T.
+Then followed Bangor Normal College, a teacher training college, from 1921–1923.
+His first teaching appointment was at the Church in Wales School in Cwmbach; he was there for 4 years until 1927, serving under two headmasters, Mr. A.T.
 Jenkins and Mr. W.J.
 Evans.
 In 1928 he moved to Hirwaun Boys’ School, again serving under two headmasters, Mr. H. Morris and Mr. F. Morgan.

 In 1942 he joined the staff of Cwmbach Senior School, where he taught the Scholarship Class for nine years under headmaster Mr. Gwilym Parry.
 In 1951 when the schools were reorganised he was appointed Head of Cwmbach Junior School, where he remained until his retirement 15 years later on 30th July 1966.

 His splendid relationship with staff, parents and pupils during his 24 years at Cwmbach earned him deep respect and affection.
 He was President and minute secretary of the N.U.T. for many years and was a playing member of the highly successful Aberdare Teacher’s Dramatic Society from its inception.
 He was also a Deacon and secretary of Bethania Welsh Presbyterian Chapel in Wind Street for many years.
 His hobbies were woodwork, gardening and bee-keeping.